 Creating mandalas is a reflective, repetitive creative practice is super good for your brain, your heart and your soul.

-It seems so complicated until you just pick up a pen and do it and then ohhhhhh…. easy peasy!
+The process of how to draw mandalas seems so complicated until you just pick up a pen and follow these simple steps and then ohhhhhh…. easy peasy (I promise!).

-(Yes a PEN.
-If you use a pencil and start erasing every time your lines aren’t “right” you’ll only generate Icky Mean Perfectionism energy, not Magic Mandala energy.)
+Use a PEN.
+If you use a pencil and start erasing every time your lines aren’t “right” you’ll only generate Unhelpful Perfectionism energy, not Magic Mandala energy.